KaterinaLupacheva/ramonak.io/content/posts/2021-02-02--Dashboard-layout.md

 - depending on its state change the width of the drawer (0px - when closed, 240 px - when opened)
 - toggle menu icon in the header section

-To store and update the drawer's we are going to use the _useState_ hook.
+To store and update the drawer's state we are going to use the _useState_ hook.
 The initial state of the drawer is closed.

 ```jsx
 const [isOpened, setIsOpened] = useState(false);